This guide provides the step-by-step process of integrating your campaign with a WordPress site.

 This is the page when you review it.

-After signing up on the Opt-in form, the Social Share Template will be displayed on the same page without needing to reload the page whole.
+After signing up on the Opt-in form, the Social Share Template will be displayed on the same page without needing to reload the whole page.

 If you want to use a different Share page, you need to create a new page on WordPress.